7 Challenges Threatening the Future of Higher Education

 Student Debt Reaches Record Levels

 Those who do choose to attend are taking on more and more debt.
 Since 1970, the average student loan debt has mushroomed by an astounding 2,807%.
 Even adjusting for inflation, that figure is 317%.

 Graduating with an average debt balance of more than $37,000 financially cripples young Americans hoping to buy a home, get married, and raise a family.
-The Biden administration has floated the idea of erasing $10,000 in student loan debt for eligible graduates, which will help but not address the crux of the matter — the high cost of college.
+The Biden administration's proposal to erase $10,000 in student loan debt for eligible graduates – and $20,000 for Pell Grant recipients – remains in limbo pending a Supreme Court decision.
+Regardless of the outcome, loan forgiveness won't address the crux of the matter: the high cost of college.

 In fact, a recent NPR poll showed that the majority of Americans want the government to prioritize reining in college costs over forgiving loan debt.